-- Contractor shall not install lead-containing materials unless approved by Buyer's SH&E organization.
-Furthermore, Contractor shall assume all existing paint contains lead unless analytical data proves otherwise.
-Paint containing lead shall not be disturbed unless the activities have been documented in a lead work plan in accordance with OSHA regulations and submitted to Buyer's SH&E organization for review.
-Activities which may involve lead include: - a.
-Painting and decorating with lead-containing paint or other materials - b.
-Demolition or salvage of structures where lead or materials containing lead are present - c.
-Removal or encapsulation - d.
-New construction, alteration, repair, or renovation of structures, substrates, or portions thereof that contain lead - e.
-Installation of products containing lead - f.
-Lead contamination/emergency clean-up - g.
-Transportation disposal, storage, or containment of lead or materials containing lead on the site - h.
-Maintenance activities - 2.
-Contractor shall remove lead-containing materials in such a way that does not generate lead dust and follow the specific requirements listed in 29 CFR 1926.62. - 3.
+1. Contractor shall not install lead-containing materials, unless approved by Buyer's EH&S organization.
+Furthermore, Contractor shall assume all existing paint contains lead, unless analytical data proves otherwise.
+Paint containing lead shall not be disturbed, unless the activities have been documented in a lead work plan, in accordance with Cal/OSHA Regulations, and submitted to Buyer's EH&S organization for review.
+Activities, which may involve lead include:

+- a.
+Painting and decorating with lead-containing paint or other materials; - b. demolition or salvage of structures where lead or materials containing lead are present; - c. removal or encapsulation; - d. new construction, alteration, repair or renovation of structures, substrates, or portions thereof, that contain lead; - e. installation of products containing lead; - f. lead contamination/emergency clean-up; - g. transportation disposal, storage, or containment of lead or materials containing lead on the site; - h. maintenance activities - 2.
+Contractor shall remove lead-containing materials in such a way that does not generate lead dust and follow the specific requirements listed in 29 CFR 1926.62 and CCR Title 8.
+Section 1532.1. - 3.
 Contractor shall assume responsibility for the proper packaging of the lead waste prior to disposal. - 4.
 Buyer shall assume responsibility for disposal of all lead-containing waste that is generated. - 5.
-Contractor shall perform pre-sampling and post-sampling of the area were lead materials will be disturbed. - 6.
 Upon request, Contractor shall provide Buyer with Contractor's personnel air monitoring data and blood lead levels consistent with medical confidentiality provisions. - a.
-If any Contractor's employee or their designated agents exceed the OSHA Permissible Exposure Level for lead of 50 micrograms per cubic meter (50 $\mu$ g/m) or have elevated blood levels greater than 50 micrograms per deciliter (50 $\mu$ g/dl), the employee shall be removed from the work area and additional engineering work control measures shall be implemented by Contractor.
+If any Contractor's employee or their designated agents exceed the OSHA Permissible Exposure Level for lead of 50 micrograms per cubic meter (50 $\mu g/m^3$), or have elevated blood levels greater than 50 micrograms per deciliter (50 $\mu g/dl$), the employee shall be removed from the work area and additional engineering work control measures shall be implemented by Contractor.